 Majorca, the biggest island in the Balearics, has long been a popular choice for holidaymakers and families.
 Majorca promises year-round sun so you can maximise your relaxation time by the pool or on the beach without having to act as a private waiter for the kids.
 They can get a drink, snack or ice-cream whenever they like or join a kids’ club so you can snatch a few rare hours to yourself.

-A lot of holidaymakers head straight to the coast, and with beautiful beaches such as Cala Millor, Es Trenc and Cala Mondrago, who can blame them.
+A lot of holidaymakers head straight to the coast, and with beautiful beaches such as Cala Millor, Es Trenc, and Cala Mondrago, who can blame them.
 However, there’s also plenty to explore inland.
-The UNESCO World Heritage Site of Serra de Tramuntana boasts snow-capped mountains and an unspoilt landscape, while the authentic Majorcan villages offer a welcome break from some of the busier family resorts.
+The UNESCO World Heritage Site of Serra de Tramuntana boasts snow-capped mountains and an unspoiled landscape, while the authentic Majorcan villages offer a welcome break from some of the busier family resorts.

 If you like to keep your getaways simple, an all-inclusive holiday to one of Greece’s most fascinating islands is an excellent way to escape.
 While some holidaymakers might associate the island of Crete with the party resort of Malia, there’s so much more to this beautiful island than that.

-Crete is the largest of the Greek Islands, boasting a dramatic coastline, beautiful resorts and a great number of historic sites that date back to the Minoan culture of 2,700 BC, particularly in Rethymnon and Haniá.
+Crete is the largest of the Greek Islands, boasting a dramatic coastline, beautiful resorts, and a great number of historic sites that date back to the Minoan culture of 2,700 BC, particularly in Rethymnon and Haniá.
 You’ll also find lots of pristine, Blue Flag beaches which are backed by Crete’s famous mountain scenery.
-Basically, everything you need for a mind health boosting holiday to remember.
+Basically, everything you need for a mental health boosting holiday to remember.

 Written by Oliver Wheaton who is a content writer for Teletext Holidays.